txixx/Gulp-Kirby-Starter-Kit/README.md

 # Gulp-Kirby-Starter-Kit
 **You heard about Kirby and want to use it on your next project?
 You're' also excited about Gulp v4, but want to harness its power today?
 Then THIS is for you!**

-Here's my personal (thus opinionated) Gulp+Kirby boilerplate, starring:
+Here's my very personal (thus very opinionated) Gulp+Kirby boilerplate, starring:
 - [Kirby CMS](https://getkirby.com/) - a file‑based CMS that's 'easy to setup, easy to use & flexible as hell'
 - [Gulp v4](http://gulpjs.com/) - the streaming build system